-Pattern By Tracee Ellis Ross Is A New Haircare Brand Launching Sept.
-9 — Here’s What You Should Know
+Tracee Ellis Ross Is Launching A Haircare Brand — Here’s When You’ll Be Able To Shop It

 Despite the beauty industry's considerable steps towards inclusivity — finally, there are brands that offer foundation shades for nearly every face — there are still clear holes in which certain categories let down whole communities.
 One such area that could use some extra attention?
 Haircare, specifically that which serves those with curly, coily, and tight-textured locks.
 Luckily, some new natural hair necessities are about to hit shelves care of Pattern by Tracee Ellis Ross, a brand-new line that boasts the products your shelves have been missing.
 Say hello to defined, beautiful curls you can actually get in your very own shower.